 During autumn and winter, we will care for large numbers of hedgehogs who are not heavy enough to survive hibernation.
 In the Spring we will be caring for numerous baby birds who have either been orphaned or fallen from their nests.

-Our wildlife unit will include incubators and heaters as well as pens and cages in which to accommodate wildlife, meaning that they will have a far greater chance of survival and rehabilitation into their natural environment.
+Our wildlife unit has been designed to be as flexible as possible with a variety of pens and cages of different sizes in which to accommodate casualties, meaning that they will have a far greater chance of survival and rehabilitation into their natural environment.

 We desperately need your support to make all of this a reality